 While Tassell Pharmacy is no longer in existence, you can visit the place where this American favorite was discovered.
 The location in downtown Latrobe is marked by a historical marker and a colorful Banana Split statue.

 Just two blocks from this location is the 512 Café (512 Ligonier St), a coffee and ice cream shop.
-Stop in and pick up a Banana Split to go and walk to the statue and enjoy.
+Stop in and pick up a Banana Split (or a coffee) to go and walk to the statue and enjoy.
 (801 Ligonier Street, Latrobe)

 Get your picture taken with Mister Rogers

-Get your swag at Latrobe Art Center and Ricolita Café
+Get your Mister Rogers swag and a coffee at Latrobe Art Center and Ricolita Café

 After posing with Mister Rogers, walk to the end of the block where you will find the Latrobe Art Center and Ricolita’s Café.
 They share a space making it a wonderful spot to grab a coffee and peruse the art.
 Or better yet, join in a class.